 play-based literacy: A discussion about play-based literacy learning in the kindergarten classroom.
 What that looks like, what it means and how it works in my classroom.

-This post contains affilitate links.
-If you buy a product after clickling on the link, I may receive a small commision.
+This post contains affiliate links.
+If you buy a product after clicking on the link, I may receive a small commission.

 I discussed the topic of play-based literacy on my Creative Kindergarten podcast, and I thought it would be great to share it here as well.
 I also discuss how I run math centers in a different podcast episode.

 Play-based learning seems to have very different meanings depending on the person that you are speaking with.
 Every educator has a different classroom philosophy and makes learning happen in their classroom in different ways.

 With this blog post, I want to share with you, what play-based learning for literacy means, and how it works in my classroom.
 This is in addition to the explicit literacy lessons that I teach my students and compliments the skills that I am teaching them (phonics, vowels, digraphs, heart words, etc.)

 When I am setting up my classroom, I look for opportunities to embed literacy into different areas.

 Literacy learning does not need to only happen at a small group or guided table- it takes place throughout the classroom!
 So when you are reflecting on your classroom, and setting it up for your students, think about how you can embed literacy into different areas: